-Note → We do not support international ACH transactions.
+=Note \rightarrow We do not support international ACH transactions.
 We will only deposit refunds into accounts located within the United States.
 If your financial institution is located outside the United States, we will send you a check instead of depositing your refund into your account.

-Line 65 - Follow the instructions on the form.
+Line 67 - Follow the instructions on the form.
 This is your amount of tax due that must be paid in full if \$1 or more.
 If you are not paying electronically, complete a payment voucher, Form IL-1065-V, make your check or money order payable to "Illinois Department of Revenue" and attach them to the front of the return.

-=Note If you are paying electronically do not complete and attach a payment voucher.
+Note If you are paying electronically do not complete and attach a payment voucher.

-You should also write the amount you are paying in the box located on the top of Page 1 of the Form IL-1065.
+You should also enter the amount you are paying in the box located on the top of Page 1 of the Form IL-1065.

+We encourage you to let us figure your penalties and interest and send you a bill instead of determining these amounts yourself.
 We will compute any penalty and interest due and notify you.
 See General Information, "What are the penalties and interest?"